-HTC confirms Wi-Fi security bug on some Android phones, says a fix is already developedAlex Wagner - Deputy Managing Editor, News Desk
+HTC confirms Wi-Fi security bug on some Android phones, says a fix is already developedAlex Wagner - Editorial Director of News and Content

 A new bug has been discovered on some HTC Android handsets that could reveal some Wi-Fi security information to certain apps.
 The issue has to do with apps that contain the "ACCESS_WIFI_STATE" permission which, when loaded onto one of the HTC phones in question, could be allowed to gain access to passwords for any Wi-Fi networks that the device hops onto.
 The devices that have been found to be affected by this bug include: